Unified Vertex Motion Estimation for Integrated Video Stabilization and Stitching in Tractor-Trailer Wheeled Robots: Our Approach

+where $\mathcal{N}(g,h)$ denotes features in the ellipse of vertex $v_{g,h}$, and $w_j$ are Gaussian weights based on spatial distances.

-During the process of generating vertex motion, it's observable that a single vertex can be influenced by the motions emanating from different nearby feature points.
-(As mentioned earlier, vertices not influenced by feature points are allocated a global motion.)
-However, it's evident that a vertex can have only one definitive motion at a given time.
-To derive a more precise vertex motion from the motions propagated from multiple feature points, additional modules are still necessary to accurately characterize the motion of each camera and the transformation of images from non-fixed cameras.
+During the process of generating vertex motion, it is observable that a single vertex can be influenced by the motions emanating from different nearby feature points.
+(As mentioned earlier, vertices not influenced by feature points are assigned a global motion.)
+Drawing inspiration from Meshflow, we extend the residual motion present on the feature points to all vertices within the ellipse, as depicted in Fig. \ref{fig:vertmotion}.